 Pain Management: Treatment Overview

 Physical therapy helps to relieve pain by using special techniques that improve movement and function impaired by an injury or disability.
-Along with employing stretching and pain-relieving techniques, a physical therapist may use, among other things, TENS to aid treatment.
+Along with employing stretching, strengthening, and pain-relieving techniques, a physical therapist may use, among other things, TENS to aid treatment.

 Although resting for short periods can alleviate pain, too much rest may actually increase pain and put you at greater risk of injury when you again attempt movement.
 Research has shown that regular exercise can diminish pain in the long term by improving muscle tone, strength, and flexibility.
 Exercise may also cause a release of endorphins, the body's natural painkillers.
 Some exercises are easier for certain chronic pain sufferers to perform than others; try swimming, biking, walking, rowing, and yoga.